 - Continually practice reviewing methods to improve adherence to therapy and testing treatments.

 - Gain knowledge regarding the sleep navigator and its impact on screening inpatients for potential OSA.

-In the final session, Matthew Anastasi discussed new and trending careers in sleep.
+While I was Sleeping: 10 years of Sleep Technologist Change and the Transformation from ‘Trade’ to ‘Profession’In the final session, Matthew Anastasi discussed new and trending careers in sleep.
 New and evolving positions include: sleep navigator, sleep health educator, pulmonary clinic RPSGT, pre-auth specialist, sleep program ancillary staff, sleep coach (behavioral sleep medicine), and coding and compliance specialist roles.
 He also emphasized the importance of proper training for the various types of sleep disorders that sleep clinics are now treating, evidenced by this pull quote: